 For those looking to turn visitors into clients, remember to make the journey easy for them.
 Clearly outline how they can hire you, how much they can expect to pay and what you can give them in return.
 A clear call to action on your home page, a booking calendar and a solid contact form will certainly help with this.

-Sign up for Squarespace or sign up for FORMAT to get a free trial and test them for yourself.
+Sign up for FORMAT to get a free trial and test it for yourself.

 FAQs